good-loop/doc/pages/policy/data-gdpr-policy.md

  - We agree to reasonable audits and inspections, and to provide the Data Controller with whatever information it needs to ensure that we are both meeting Article 28 obligations.
  - We will tell the controller immediately if asked to do something infringing the GDPR or other data protection law of the EU or a member state.

+## ePrivacy

+### Cookies

+Cookies are important for the functioning of modern internet, but if misused they can threaten privacy rights.
+Our website and adverts use cookies.
+You can opt-out from cookies at any time: there is a simple button for this on the Privacy Policy page.

+We aim to provide clear and comprehensive information about cookie use in our privacy policy and linked documents.
+If you have any questions, please do contact us.

+### Messages (email, SMS, push notifications)

+We do not send unsolicited email or similar electronic messages.
+All such communications are done on the basis of the user opting in.
+The user can unsubscribe at any time.

 ## Transparency Consent Framework (TCF)

 The International Advertising Bureau (IAB) operates a framework for properly managing consent, called the [Transparency Consent Framework (TCF)](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/).